Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Variation free method

 \subsubsection{Genetic Algorithm (GA)}

-Darwin's theory of evolution inspired the creation of a genetic algorithm.
-The algorithm is based on the idea that the fittest individuals, which evolve, inherit traits from their parents, mutate, and it is they who survive ("the fittest survives").
+The creation of a genetic algorithm was inspired by Darwinian theory of evolution.
+The algorithm is based on the idea that the fittest individuals, which evolve, inherit traits from their parents, mutate, and it is they who survive ("survival of the fittest").
 GA has been successfully applied to solve a wide variety of problems from various disciplines: feature selection in machine learning, image processing \cite{Huang2007AInformation,Ouellette2004GeneticDetection,Sharma2010GeneticExcitation}.
 It is not possible to describe all the modifications and methods developed on the basis of the classical genetic algorithm.
 The most complete presentation can be found in the articles \cite{NejadEbrahimi2013GeneticImages,Montes2001TheOptimization}.

-\textit{Initialization}: we will call the vector $\vec{a}$ a chromosome, a set of chromosomes---~a generation.
+\textit{Initialization}: we will call the vector $\vec{a}$ a chromosome (vector of optimized parameters), a set of chromosomes---~a generation.
 We recommend taking $N_c$ chromosomes equal to the number of parameters to be optimized, in our case, $ N_c = 10 $.
 First, all the chromosomes are set randomly within the given boundaries.
-So $\vec{a}$ is the vector of random variables from the $\mathcal{N}(0,\,1)$ on [0;1], and the boundaries might be taken as~$\pm 4\sigma$.
+So $\vec{a}$ is the vector of random variables from the $\mathcal{N}(0,\,1)$ in range [0;1], and the boundaries might be taken as~$\pm 4\sigma$.
 The objective function (fitness function) is calculated ---~in the minimization problem, the smaller it is, the more the chromosome is "adapted".
 In our case, the role of the objective function is played by the Omega potential $ \Omega\left[\vec{a}\right] $.
 In the genetic algorithm, each iteration is the process of forming a new generation from a current generation.
 This process takes place with the help of genetic operators.
 We used the most basic operators and will describe them in more detail.

 \textit{Elitism}: one chromosome with the best objective function value is transferred to the new generation from the current generation without changes.
 This allows us at least not to lose the best solution, which ensures the loosely monotonous convergence of the algorithm.